Bob Gaglardi School of Business and Economics

 Bio

-Richard is a results-oriented leader with a proven track record in international expansion and with high-growth, turnaround, and high-paced organizations.
+Dr. Richard Game is a results-oriented leader with a proven track record in international expansion and with high-growth, turnaround, and high-paced organizations.
 He has spearheaded operational change and improvements to drive productivity and reduce costs.
-Game holds a dual bachelor of arts and applied science in engineering from UBC, a master of business administration from Western University (London, ON), a doctorate in international business from the University of Alberta, and is a certified international trade professional.
+Dr. Game holds a dual bachelor of arts and applied science in engineering from UBC, a master of business administration from Western University (London, ON), a doctorate in international business from the University of Alberta, and is a certified international trade professional.
 He is chief operating officer and board member of the Calgary-based Evans Consoles Corporation, which is the world’s-largest provider of mission-critical command and control solutions, and where he has had direct and indirect accountability for global marketing, sales, business development, international operations, project management, design, manufacturing engineering, electrical operations, business development, product management, and IT groups.
-Richard has held leadership roles at Nortel Networks, General Electric, FRE Composites, and KOM Software.
+Dr. Game has held leadership roles at Nortel Networks, General Electric, FRE Composites, and KOM Software.

 Rod Graham